backube/volsync/docs/usage/index.rst

    restic/index
    rsync/index

-There are two different replication methods built into Scribe.
+There are two different replication methods built into VolSync.
 Choose the method that best fits your use-case:

 :doc:`Rclone replication <rclone/index>`
    Use Rclone-based replication for multi-way (1:many) scenarios such as